-That’s all well and good, but like all-natural dyes, there’s quite a process to get it to work.
-Because henna is natural, there’s no color developer, which means you literally have to sit and wait three hours for the dye to work.
+If you have sensitive skin, you may opt for a natural dye.
+Henna is one of the oldest dyes, and it’s plant-based, so expect no harsh chemicals or irritation.
+The Henna Guys uses 100% pure henna to naturally darken and color your hair.
+But like most all-natural dyes, there’s quite a process to get it to work.
+Because henna is natural, there’s no color developer, which means you have to sit and wait three hours for the dye to work.
 And that’s after you mix it up with black coffee or tea, let the mixture sit for eight hours and slather it on your face with latex gloves.
-And even then, you might need to re-apply the mixture again if the color isn’t dark enough or you don’t have full coverage.
+And even then, you might need to re-apply the mix again if the color isn’t dark enough or you don’t have full coverage.

-4. Godefroy Professional Hair Color Tint Kint
+6. Godefroy Professional Hair Color Tint Kint

 LONGEST-LASTING BEARD DYE

-5. My Perfect Goatee Temporary Goatee and Beard Color
+7. My Perfect Goatee Temporary Goatee and Beard Color

 BEST TEMPORARY COLOR

 This My Perfect Goatee Temporary Goatee and Beard Color isn’t a beard dye per se.
 Instead of going the full-on dye route, which will last weeks, this is basically like a makeup kit for your beard that quickly blends and washes out with beard wash or soap and water.
 You use a small brush included in the kit and colored powders to brush and blend color into your hair.
 It’s an excellent option for those who want to experiment with changing the color of their facial hair without jumping feet-first into the dyeing pool.
 Because it’s not a dye, it’s also free of most harsh chemicals assimilated with dyes.

 Read More: Best Beard Trimmers